Chicken Stew with Cornmeal Biscuits

 So, today is day 7 of Whole 30.
 I told one of my friends that I wasn’t going to share about this here because I didn’t want to be held too accountable, but you guys also know I have a big mouth and can’t resist sharing everything.

 Go ahead and hold me accountable.
 I’ve got my mind set on this.
 I want to prove to myself I can do it, no matter how hard it is.
 Some people fight cancer or experience homelessness or HURRICANES.
 I can surely survive without carbs and sugar for 30 days, right?
 I’ll obviously be back to eating all the things soon (you can read more here about why I’m doing Whole 30).

 In the meantime, if you’re in need of some comfort, this chicken stew is for you.
 The fact that you can make it in one pan is comforting in and of itself, am I right?

 The chicken stew base of this recipe is creamy, comforting and similar to a classic pot pie.
 You could also compare it to chicken and dumplings.
-The topping is based on my whole wheat cornmeal biscuits, except these aren’t whole wheat.
+I love this Instant Pot chicken and dumplings recipe.
+Instead of dumplings in this recipe, the topping is based on my whole wheat cornmeal biscuits, except these aren’t whole wheat.
 I’m living on the edge over here.
 Also, I opted for a rustic, homestyle look by making them drop biscuits instead of rolled out and cut biscuits.